-Joy Ditto became the American Public Power Association’s president and CEO on January 13, 2020.
+Joy Ditto served as the American Public Power Association’s president and CEO from January 13, 2020 to January 31, 2023.
 Before that, she was the president and CEO of the Utilities Technology Council, a global trade association representing electric, gas, and water utilities on their mission-critical information and communications technologies.
-She has testified before the U.S. Senate and the Federal Energy Regulatory Commission and is a past chair of the National Energy Resources Organization.
-She sits on the U.S. Department of Energy’s Energy Advisory Committee.
+She has testified before the U.S. Senate and the Federal Energy Regulatory Commission, is a past member of the Department of Energy’s Electricity Advisory Committee and a past chair of the National Energy Resources Organization.
+She is currently on the Board of the Electrical Safety Foundation International and the Center for Energy Workforce Development.

 As a “Marine Corps brat,” Joy learned early that relationships are key to success, as are a willingness to work hard and an ability to see both “the forest and the trees.”